-Determine the approximate valuation of a business using a Value Calculator.
+Determine the approximate valuation of a business using a Valuation Calculator.
 Almost every business owner will admit to laying in bed at night thinking about work.
 And if they’re honest, at some point they have also thought about life after their work.
 Will they move on to own another business?
 Will retirement be all they hope for?
 What will happen to the business once they’re no longer at the helm?

 Business owners can calm all this thinking by learning how much value their business would have to those currently looking to buy a business.
 Whether selling a business is just around the corner or not even on your radar, it is always important to know how quickly you could sell a business and look at business value optimization for your company.

-To help determine business value optimization of your company, American Fortune Business Valuation Services has developed the Value Calculator & Maximization Test.
+To help determine business value optimization of your company, American Fortune Business Valuation Services has developed the Valuation Calculator & Maximization Test.
 After answering some brief questions, which should take no more than 15 minutes, a business adviser at American Fortune Business Valuation Services will score your information and contact you within 48 hours to discuss your company’s score and offer suggestions to increase your company’s value and its ease of selling quickly in these current economic conditions.
 At a cost of only $249, this can be an invaluable tool for prepping your business for sale.